codam-coding-college/peerpp-bot/README.md

 Convert `./config/env-example` to `.env` and fill in the secret data.

-By default port `8080` is used for the webhooks express server and port `3000` is used for the slack bot using the slack bolt api.
+By default port `8080` is used for the webhooks express server and port `3000` is used for the slack bot using the slackbot API.

 The slackbot runs over Websockets instead of HTTP Requests.

-## Local development
+### Development
 1. Install NodeJS 18.x or higher.
 2. Install dependencies: `npm install`
 3. Use `npm run dev` for development mode.

-## Production
+### Production
-When using the container, configure the paths to your liking.
+In production environments, use Docker.

-1. Use `make up` to run in a docker container.
+- Use `make up` to run in a docker container.
-2. Use `make down` to shut down the docker container.
+- Use `make down` to shut down the docker container.

----
+Or, if you're confident in your Docker skills, you can just use the `docker compose` command directly.

-### Virtual Machine
+#### Logrotate

-We recommend setting up a log rotate in the `logs` directory.
+In production, we recommend setting up a logrotate in the `logs` directory.
-To find or create log rotations go to `/etc/logrotate.d`.
+Create a logrotate config in the `/etc/logrotate.d` folder.

-You can use the configuration below:
+You can use or modify the configuration below:
 ```
 /root/peer-bot/logs/log.txt {
         weekly